IdentityPython/idpy-oidc/demo/README.md

 - The client/RP constructs the request and possible client authentication information
 - The request and client authentication information is printed
-- The AS/OP does client authentication
+- The AS/OP does client authentication based on the authentication information received
 - The AS/OP parses and verifies the client request
 - The AS/OP constructs the server response
 - The client/RP parses and verifies the server response